Andalucia – 8 nights

 Day 2 - Zahara Circuit

 An easy but memorable first day’s walk, which takes you to the heart of the Sierra.
 You follow a narrow path up the beautiful valley of the Parralejo stream.
-There are views into gorges, home to Europe’s largest colony of Griffon Vultures.
+There are views into gorges, home to one of Europe’s largest colonies of Griffon Vultures.
 (Medium: 4½ hrs (allow 6 hrs), 13½ km (8½ miles), CUSs 550m).
 Alternative: Stroll around the village, visit the castle and relax!

 Day 3 - Zahara to Grazalema

 Day 4 - Grazalema to Benaocáz

-A morning walk is best along this high ridge to an abandoned farmstead in remote isolation before dropping into Benaocáz – try lunch at one of its terrace restaurants with views towards Ubrique, before getting a taxi (included) back to Grazalema (Medium: 11 km, 4 hrs, CUSs 600m).
+A morning walk is best along this high ridge to an abandoned farmstead in remote isolation before dropping into Benaocáz – try lunch at one of its terrace restaurants with views towards Ubrique, before getting a taxi (included) back to Grazalema (Medium: 4½ hrs (allow 6 hrs), 10 km (6½ miles), CUSs 550m).
 Alternative: have a look around Grazalema and its surroundings.

 Day 5 - Grazalema to Benaoján

 A gentle walk in some of the most remote parts of the Grazalema park, through fantastic scenery and quiet meadowland, before arriving at Montejaque, perched on the rocky mountainside over the Guadiaro river valley.
-Continue a little further down into the valley, to the village of Benaoján and your next accommodation – the Molino del Santo (March to October only – Medium: 18 km, 6hrs, CUSs 530m)
+Continue a little further down into the valley, to the village of Benaoján and your next accommodation – the Molino del Santo (March to October only).
+(Medium: 5 hrs walking (allow 6¾ hrs), 18½ km (11½ miles), CUSs 530m)

 Day 6 - Benaoján to Cortes